 Tonkatsu is a popular Japanese dish consisting of a thick, breaded, deep-fried pork cutlet commonly served with curry and rice.
 (If you have never made your own curry roux or curry, you should try my Japanese curry roux recipe.)
 It is also common to see it made with chicken as an alternative, which is known as tori katsu or sometimes panko chicken.

 For this recipe, instead of using meat, I thought I will give tofu a try, pan frying it instead of deep frying.
 That way, it’s much quicker to prepare for my hungry son (and his hungry mom).

-Since the weather is nice and warm now, I decided to serve the tofu with a simple tonkatsu sauce, over steamed rice with a light cabbage salad in sesame dressing, for a very light and refreshing lunch!
+Since the weather is nice and warm now, I decided to serve the tofu with a simple tonkatsu sauce (go to recipe HERE), over steamed rice with a light cabbage salad in sesame dressing, for a very light and refreshing lunch!

 - 250 g firm tofu, drained (cut into approx. 2×5 cm thin square pieces)

 - 1 tsp dried onion powder

 - 1 egg, lightly whisked